What have you been reading lately?

 But as winter approaches and darkness descends on Alaska, Ernt’s fragile mental state deteriorates and the family begins to fracture.
 Soon the perils outside pale in comparison to threats from within.
 In their small cabin, covered in snow, blanketed in eighteen hours of night, Leni and her mother learn the terrible truth: they are on their own.
 In the wild, there is no one to save them but themselves.

 Neal does not read for pleasure, like, at all, but I’m making him read this book because I know this book is what will get him into reading for fun.
 That’s how good this story is.
+(Note…it’s been months and he still hasn’t read it.
+I’m still holding out hope ?But I did get him to start We Were The Lucky Ones!)
 Here’s the Goodreads description (because I can’t do it justice):

 In an attempt to protect him, Pino’s parents force him to enlist as a German soldier—a move they think will keep him out of combat.
 But after Pino is injured, he is recruited at the tender age of eighteen to become the personal driver for Adolf Hitler’s left hand in Italy, General Hans Leyers, one of the Third Reich’s most mysterious and powerful commanders.